hsongchoi/hsongchoi.github.io/_posts/SQL/2023-05-03-SQL_def_ask_for_data.md

 ### **Like** ‘%’

-- Returns results that match part of a string.
+- Column value is similar to a specified character(s).
 - The % character represents the portion of the string to ignore.

 ```sql